-Under the terms of the option agreement, starting February 2021, Fresnillo is required to make an annual advance royalty payment of US \$100,000 until the earlier of (i) US \$1,000,000 of advance royalty payments have been paid, or (ii) Naranjillo commences commercial production of minerals.
+Under the terms of the option agreement, in February 2021, Fresnillo started making an annual advance royalty payment of US \$100,000 until the earlier of (i) US \$1,000,000 of advance royalty payments have been paid, or (ii) Naranjillo commences commercial production of minerals.

-In February 2021, the Company received the first advance royalty payment of US \$100,000 from Fresnillo.
+In February of 2022 and 2021, the Company received a total of US \$200,000 in advance royalty payments from Fresnillo.

-Going Concern with respect to the pandemic COVID-19
+Going Concern with respect to the economic impacts of COVID-19

-As of the date of this report, COVID-19 continues to spread as variants globally.
+As of the date of this report, COVID-19 continues to spread and resurge as new variants in many countries.
 The prolonged pandemic has impeded global recoveries in the financial and commodity markets.
 The pandemic has not had a significant adverse impact on the Company as its mineral properties are on care and maintenance.